openlilylib/snippets/README.md

 the repository root directory - for example,
 `\include "debugging-layout/display-grob-anchors/definitions.ily"`
 will allow you to use `\printAnchors` function defined in the snippet.
+Frescobaldi also supports autocompletion if you have added the repository in the preferences.
+So typing `\include "debu` will already give you the appropriate completion suggestion.

 Contributing